Sunday, August 11, 2019

 Feeling = Cups

-Thus, in my system, a type that includes both Sensing and Feeling could be represented by a Pentacle or by a Cup.
+Thus, a type that includes both Sensing and Feeling could be represented by a Pentacle or by a Cup.
 While a type that includes both Sensing and Thinking could be represented by a Pentacle or a Sword.

 Although I did not understand why Kiersey divided the sixteen types as he did, I decided to keep his system in mind, and made sure that each of his four categories also contain one card of each rank.
-(It may not have been sensible to let his system affect mine, as his NF and NT categories contain only two suits each.)
+(As a result, his NF and NT categories contain only two suits each.)

 ESFJ, ISFJ, ESTJ, ISTJ